Endangered Jaguar at Crux of New Border-Wall Fight

 Defenders of Wildlife, one of the groups behind today’s suit, says there are around 64,000 jaguars left in the Americas.
 Of the 34 jaguar subpopulations, 25 are considered threatened and eight are in danger of extinction because of habitat destruction, trophy hunting and conflict with humans.

-The group filed suit three months after the Trump administration announced 177 miles of new border wall using $7.2 million in funds that Congress appropriated to the military for other purposes.
+The suit came three months after the Trump administration announced 177 miles of new border wall using $7.2 million in funds that Congress appropriated to the military for other purposes.

 Defenders of Wildlife, which brought the suit in Washington with the Center for Biological Diversity and the Animal Legal Defense Fund, says the diversion of funding is illegal.